weifpeng/life-uikit/README.md

 # Life Uikit

-A cross-component kit for React, allowing for faster and more efficient upgrades across the entire site.  compatible with popular UI libs like Ant Design and Tencent Design.
+A cross-component kit for React,  compatible with popular UI libs like Ant Design and Fluentui.
 With this kit, developer can easily replace basic components and update designs with minimal effort.